MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

     No other fields are relevant for this scenario.
 8. Choose the **Set Status to Ready** action.
 9. To verify that the job queue is working as expected, post a sales order.
 For more information, see [Sell Products](sales-how-sell-products.md).
 10. Review on the **Job Queue Log Entries** page if the sales order was posted successfully.
-For more information, see the "To view status or errors in the job queue" section.
+For more information, see [To view status or errors in the job queue](admin-job-queues-schedule-tasks.md#to-view-status-or-errors-in-the-job-queue).

 If you also want sales documents to be printed when they are posted, select the **Post & Print with Job Queue** check box on the **Sales & Receivables Setup** page.